 3 Reasons Why You Must Free-Up Navigation In eLearning

-Navigation is definitely a critical element of eLearning.
-Good navigation enables self-directed learning, allow learners to explore and read content that's most relevant to their specific needs.
-Difficult navigation creates frustration and encourages students to escape.
-In this post we want to encourage you not to force learners into a lock-step approach to learning, instead: LET LEARNERS DRIVE!
+Navigation is definitely a critical element in eLearning.
+Good navigation enables self-directed learning and eases the progress through a course.
+On the other hand, difficult navigation creates frustration.
+In this post we want to encourage you not to force learners into a lock-step eLearning course, instead: LET LEARNERS DRIVE!

 Here are three good explanations why opening the navigation of your eLearning courses is a great strategy to keep your learners engaged and motivated:

 Locking down the navigation may lead to frustration